whitestone-no/Cambion/docs/transports/loopback.rst

 Loopback
 --------

-The default transport that comes preinstalled with Cambion is called ``Loopback``.
+The transport that Cambion will use without further configuration is called ``Loopback``, even though it is not a transport in the common sense.
+This only bypasses the serialization of data and passes it straight through to the message aggregator.
-This does not require any specific configuration, and is used if no other transport is specified.
+This does not require any specific configuration, and is used if no other transport or serializer is specified.
-Should you want be verbose about it you can still manually define that it should be used

 ::

     public void ConfigureServices(IServiceCollection services)
     {
-        services.AddCambion()
-            .UseLoopbackTransport();
+        services.AddCambion();
     }

 This transport is limited in that Cambion cannot share data with other applications, or even separate instances